objcio/articles/2014-05-01-view-layer-synergy.md

 iOS 7 added a block based animation API that encounters the same obstacle.
 Using the same inspection technique as above, we can see how it overcomes that obstacle.
 For each keyframe, the view returns `nil` when the property is changed but saves the necessary state so that the CAKeyframeAnimation object can be created after all the keyframe blocks have executed.

-Inspired by that approach we can create a small little class that stores what layer was modified, what key path was changed, and what the old value was:
+Inspired by that approach we can create a small class that stores the information that we need to create the animation: what layer was modified, what key path was changed, and what the old value was:

 	@interface DRSavedPopAnimationState : NSObject